icing/mod_md/README.md

 Assuming you do not have a DNS setup working, and your port 80 is blocked, this leaves only port 443.
 Let's Encrypt will open a connection to your server on this port and indicate that it wants to talk a very specific protocol named `acme-tls/1`.
 It then expects a very specific answer from the server.

 For this to work with your Apache, you need to enable this protocol using the `Protocols` directive.
 See [TLS ALPN Challenges](#tls-alpn-challenges) for details.

+## How to Manage Server Reloads

+When Apache ACME gets a new certificate they do not automatically become active.
+You need to *reload* the server.
+The common command `apachectl` calls this `graceful`. `systemd` calls it `reload`.

+However you call it, a full restart is not necessary.
+This is less disruptive, since a reload will finish ongoing requests.

+When you get your first certificates via Apache ACME, you will probably monitor this closely and do the reloads yourself.
+But after that, you probably want this automated.
+There are several options.

+You can add the reload command to root's crontab (or whichever user starts your apache).
+Depending on the platform you use, this may be done via `systemd` or `apachectl`.
+To be safe, run this daily when you have a time of day with low traffic.
+A weekly reload would probably also suffice, since ACME certificates are commonly renewed early enough.

+You can use [MDMessageCmd](#mdmessagecmd) to add a script to run when certificates are renewed.
+While this command has probably not the privileges to restart your apache, it may send you an email about it.
+You can also do some `sudo` magic to give it allowance for reloads.
+But be aware that these also may happen during busy hours.

+Another thing you can do is combine those.
+Make a [MDMessageCmd](#mdmessagecmd) that creates a file, like `/tmp/apache-reload-required` and a cronjob that checks the presence of it, makes a reload and removes that file again.

+It's really up to you system and traffic what is best here.
+For most sites, which have times of day with little traffic, I recommend the simple approach with a daily reload via crontab.

 ## How to Fix Problems